 Step #5.
 Use data to make informed CRO decisions

 Now that you have all the data and tools, it’s time to put them to work.
 Gather and systematize all your findings to define your business goal's conversion rate optimization tactics.
-Prioritize Microsoft Teams security to ensure the integrity of your collaborative efforts and protect sensitive information from potential threats.
+Prioritize Microsoft Teams security to ensure the integrity of your collaborative efforts and protect sensitive information from potential threats such as ransomware attacks or other data breach attempts.

 For example, you discovered a high bounce rate from your home page and settled on bringing in more new users from the website.
 Then, it’s time to think about optimizing your home or landing page to create a smooth journey for everyone interested.